 If you get lost, do not panic, putting the address in Google maps is a good option, but if you can’t then check the signs around you to see if you are in the correct area.
 If you are at a train station then try to find a map and directions from the local police box, which are usually located near the train station.
 There will be pros and cons to every address system and while learning it can be a good experience for Westerners, you will see the benefits for memorizing this as you enjoy spending time in Japan.

 3 Chome-26-27 Takanawa,

 Japan has its unique diversity.
 It has everything one wants, mixed in one.
 It’s crazy, yet peaceful, its fast – paced, but relaxed.
 It’s a beautiful country with beautiful seasons with wonderful health care system.
 Economy rate is comparatively low but Japan has plenty of Job opportunities.
-Collectively Japan will be good choice to emigrate.
+Collectively Japan will be good choice to immigrate.

 Image: Japan – Golden Hall and Five-storied Pagoda of Hōryū-ji © Wikimedia / 663highland